astropy/photutils/docs/user_guide/aperture.rst

 Simple mean within a circular annulus
 """""""""""""""""""""""""""""""""""""

-We can use the :class:`~photutils.aperture.ApertureStats` class to compute the mean background level within the annulus aperture at each position::
+We first use the :class:`~photutils.aperture.ApertureStats` class to compute the mean background level within the annulus at each source position::

     >>> from photutils.aperture import ApertureStats